couple looking at papers

 Consider Refinancing Regardless of Rates

-If you are like most people, your home is your most valuable financial asset and your mortgage is your largest debt.
-Consequently, periodically examining your existing mortgage and potential mortgage options makes sense.
-As part of this review, be sure to include four factors – interest rate, type of mortgage, your plans and tax consequences.
+If you are like most people, your home is your most valuable financial asset, and your mortgage is your biggest debt.
+Therefore, it makes sense to periodically review your current mortgage and explore potential options.
+As part of this review, be sure to consider four key factors – interest rate, type of mortgage, your plans, and tax consequences.

 Consider interest rates

-Even though mortgage rates have increased since the record lows of 2003, they are still very low compared to historical norms.
-If you did not refinance, or get your original mortgage, during the last period of low rates, be sure to compare your current rate with the current rates.
+Even though mortgage rates have risen since the record lows of 2020, they remain relatively low compared to historical standards.
+If you didn’t refinance or get your original mortgage during the last period of low rates, be sure to compare your current rate with the current rates.

 Consider mortgage types

-Interest rates charged on mortgages vary greatly depending on the type of mortgage.
-Fixed rate mortgages offer the benefit of locking in a rate and knowing exactly what your payments will be for the term of the mortgage.
-Generally the longer the term, the higher the rate.
-For example, the rate on a 30-year mortgage might be 6.75% compared to only 5.75% for a 15-year mortgage.
-For a mortgage of $100,000, the difference in total interest payments over the life of the mortgage is over $56,000.
+Interest rates on mortgages vary significantly based on the mortgage type.
+Fixed-rate mortgages provide the advantage of locking in a rate, so you know exactly what your payments will be for the entire term.
+Generally, longer terms come with higher rates.
+For example, a 30-year mortgage might have a rate of 6.75%, compared to just 5.75% for a 15-year mortgage.
+For a $100,000 mortgage, the total interest paid over the life of the loan can differ by more than $56,000.

-Adjustable rate mortgages usually offer lower rates, but the rate may be revised periodically.
-Usually, ARMs with shorter initial rate terms offer lower interest rates than those with longer initial interest rate terms.
-A 1-year ARM might have a 2.50% rate compared with 3.25% for a 10 year ARM.
+Adjustable-rate mortgages generally offer lower initial rates, but these rates can be adjusted periodically.
+Typically, ARMs with shorter initial rate periods offer lower interest rates than those with longer initial periods.
+For example, a 1-year ARM might have a 2.50% rate compared to 3.25% for a 10-year ARM.

 Consider your plans

-When reviewing your mortgage options, be sure to factor in how long you intend to keep your home as well as your ability to handle potentially higher rates in the future with ARMs.
-If you plan to downsize and move to a smaller home in a few years, a 5-year ARM would provide a much lower interest rate than a traditional 15 or 30 year fixed rate mortgage.
-You owe it to yourself to “run the numbers” and determine if refinancing with a different type of mortgage makes sense for you.
-There are many “mortgage calculators” available on the Internet to assist in your analysis.
+When evaluating your mortgage options, be sure to consider how long you plan to keep your home as well as your ability to handle potentially higher rates in the future with ARMs.
+If you intend to downsize and move to a smaller home in a few years, a 5-year ARM could offer a significantly lower interest rate than a traditional 15 or 30 year fixed-rate mortgage.
+It’s worth running the numbers to see if refinancing with a different type of mortgage makes sense for you.
+Many mortgage calculators are available online to help with your analysis.

 Consider the tax benefits